christopherdebeer/TypedFunc/README.md

 	});
 	// outputs Success: Hello World

+You can also specify Multiple argument types by providing them as an array, like so:

+	// Create TypedFunc
+	var nodeJSConv = new TypedFunc({a: {type: ["string", Person]}}, function(a, callback){
+		callback(null, a)
+	})

+	// Call TypedFuncs

+	var x = new Person("Dave");

+	nodeJSConv(x ,function(err, data){
+		if (err) console.log("Error: ", err)
+		else console.log("Success: ", data)
+	});

+	// this will output Success: [Object Person] ie: would work for both `numbers` and `Persons` and pass a non null error for all other argument types.

+#2b Typed Functions

 Applying the Typed Function return concept to Callback style functions is rather tricky, but TypedFunc achieves this by replacing your callback with an interceptor and evaluating the arguments passed to it.
 So as can be seen below if the value passed to `callback` is not of the type `number` then a non null error will be passed to the callback.

-#2b Typed Functions

 	// Create TypedFunc
 	var nodeJSConv("number", function(a, callback) {